nmnaughton/nmnaughton.github.io/research.md

 hide_description: true

 ---
-# My Research
+UNDER CONSTRUCTION

-My current research focuses on measuring the microstrucutre of skeletal muscle.
+My current research focuses on measuring the microstructure of skeletal muscle.
 This will allow

 This work can be broadly organized as three seperate but interrelated problems: